UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 Why is this separation of data and method so important?

 The idea here is that we should be able to fairly easy replace this CLI program with a different type of interface, such as a GUI (Graphical User Interface), without having to make any changes to our data classes.
-The only thing that would need to change with a potential GUI feature is implementing actual GUI elements to use those same classes.

-..
-Something is missing in the last sentence.
-Do you mean that if you keep data and printing interface separate than "The only thing that would need to change...."?
+If that was the case, then you would implement the GUI elements and use your data classes the same way as they are used in CLI.

 Test-Driven Development
 -----------------------